 Tree shaking only works with webpack 4 in production mode

-For a more detailed explanation on how to setup your application to handle stylus, please navigate to the theme page.
+For a more detailed explanation on how to setup your application to handle Sass, please navigate to the theme page.

 When using the